Form of Government Chapter 21

 Amendments

-1. Amendments or alterations to the Form of Government (except as provided in section 2 of this chapter), Book of Discipline, and Directory for Worship may be made only in the following manner: the General Synod, after due discussion, may propose changes to the presbyteries, but they shall not be regarded as having constitutional validity until they have been approved in writing by a majority of the presbyteries before the next ensuing Synod; and it shall be the duty of the next ensuing Synod to declare that such changes have been adopted and are in effect.
+Amendments or alterations to the Form of Government (except as provided in section 2 of this chapter) and Book of Discipline may be made only in the following manner: the General Synod, after due discussion, may propose changes to the presbyteries, but they shall not be regarded as having constitutional validity until they have been approved in writing by a majority of the presbyteries before the next ensuing Synod; and it shall be the duty of the next ensuing Synod to declare that such changes have been adopted and are in effect.
 This does not apply to the Form of Government, Chapter XX, sections 4 and 5, which are unamendable.
 Presbyteries may also overture the General Synod to send down suggested amendments to the Constitution.